-This is particularly true of the Old Testament when stories are related long times after the events were thought to occur.
+This is particularly true of the Old Testament where stories are related long times after the events were thought to occur.
 The OT is a collection of varied traditions from different times and purposes, faithfully expounding what others had found before and commenting on those events as lessons for their time.
-They may have made use of other older myths and legends, but adapted them to a new purpose.
-The selection and preservation of that Word in traditions became Living when it had an impact on the lives of new hearers and enabled an appropriate personal response to what had been recieved.
+They may have made use of other older myths and legends, but adapted them to a new purposes.
+The selection and preservation of that “word” in traditions became Living when it had an impact on the lives of new hearers and enabled an appropriate personal response to what had been received.

 Dynamic Living Word